 After five years, Petteri left Nokia and founded his own technology agency.
 The agency grew and from early on the focus was on well-being and pharmaceutical industries.
 In 2015 the agency merged with a smaller creative agency, and formed Make Helsinki - a full service digital agency with focus especially on well-being and pharmaceutical industry.
 All through the 2010s Petteri followed the expanding technology industry, and further deepened his knowledge with smart gadgets, augmented reality, virtual reality, as well as machine learning and artificial intelligence.
 On the pharmaceutical industry side, he was leading GCP (Good Clinical Practices), GMP (Good Manufacturing Practices) and Software as a Medical Device projects, as well as DTx (Digital Therapeutics) projects.

 At the end of 2020 Healthware Group acquired Make Helsinki.
-Petteri is now the Managing Director, Finland, leading Healthware’s Helsinki team, with focus especially on Nordics and Baltic's.
+Petteri is now the Managing Director, Nordics & Baltics, leading Healthware’s Helsinki team, with focus especially on Nordics and Baltic's.
 With strong experience both in technology and business development, he can speak fluently to both sides of digital software creation projects.

 Petteri lives in Kirkkonummi, 30 kilometres from the Finnish capital.
 He likes to spend his free time with his family, as well as experimenting with new technologies, develop his home automation, play guitar and go fishing.